Configuring rule associations for data enrichment and validations

 cTo apply the objective to source records, select Source Records, and specify a source system.

 By default, the objective is triggered for all records.
-If you specify a source system, the objective is triggered only when the source record belongs to the specified source system.
+If you specify a source system, the objective is triggered only when the source records belong to the specified source system.

 7To enable data dependency between rule associations, turn on the Enable data dependency between rule associations toggle.